MattFlower/organized/README.md

 * Support todo items
   * Highlighting of [TODO]/[DONE] tags
   * Ctrl-Shift-T for toggling todo items from [TODO] to [DONE] to blank.
+  * Todo items can be marked with a priority of A to E.  This will impact their sorting in the sidebar.
+(The default level is C if the items aren't marked.)
-  * Highlighting for CLOSED and SCHEDULED tags
+  * Highlighting for CLOSED, DEADLINE, and SCHEDULED tags.
+DEADLINE and SCHEDULED items will show up in the sidebar.
 * Code blocks
   * Syntax highlighting for code blocks in c, coffeescript, c++, css, golang, html, java, javascript, less, objective c, objective c++, python, php, r, ruby, shell scripts (generic), and sql.